5 Things Crafters Waste their Time (& Money) On

 Not knowing the numbers of your business is sort of like baking a cake without knowing the numbers of a recipe.

 Could you bake something that resembles a cake without knowing how much flour to add, how many eggs, the temperature to bake it at, and for how long?

 But if you want a cake you know will come out of the oven perfectly, every time, and will taste amazing on the first try, you’re better off knowing the recipe’s numbers.

 A business is the same.
-You can create something that resembles a business without knowing your numbers, but you’ll have much more success (and less stress) if you know your numbers and let them guide where you spend you time and money.
+You can create something that resembles a business without knowing your numbers, but you’ll have much more success (and less stress) if you know your numbers and let them guide where you spend your time and money.

-If the number side of business is something you tend to ignore and just hope it works out (no shame, I used to) THE SUCCESS PLANNER will help you track important numbers, calculate important equations (e.g. ROI) and best of all, understand them.
+If the number side of the business is something you tend to ignore and just hope it works out (no shame, I used to) THE SUCCESS PLANNER will help you track important numbers, calculate important equations (e.g. ROI) and best of all, understand them.